Domain vs Hosting: Definition and Differences

 You don’t have to buy a domain name and a web hosting account together.
 However, when you buy them separately, it is necessary to change the DNS settings and point the domain to your web hosting company.
 Otherwise, your website will become inaccessible.

-On the other hand, purchasing web hosting and a domain from the same web host will save you the hassle of changing the domain name settings.
+On the other hand, purchasing a domain and hosting from the same web host will save you the hassle of changing the domain name settings.
 It also offers a more convenient solution, as you manage and upgrade both services on the same admin dashboard.

 Can I Transfer My Domain Name Over to Hostinger?